sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 1/slide1.md

 # Back to history - Old Deployment World

-Before diving into modern deployment (Kubernetes, containerization etc.,), let's rewind a bit and understand the evolution of application deployment.
+Before diving into modern deployment (Kubernetes, containerization etc.,), let's rewind a bit and understand the history of application deployment.

 ## The old deployment scenario

-1. Imagine a powerful physical server: 12 cores, 32 GB RAM.
+1. Imagine a powerful physical server: 16 cores, 32 GB RAM.
 2. You deploy one Java or Node or Python app on it.
 3. The app uses maybe 20-30% CPU and 10% RAM.
 4. You could definitely deploy another app, but